The Todo Noise Application

 Conclusion

-While the application purposely simplified important aspects of the application to focus on these points, a number of features could improved with simple modification to the structure.
+While the application purposely simplified important aspects of the application to focus on these key points, a number of features could improved with simple modification to the structure.
 For example:

 - Improve the start / stop synth so that no click occurs when it is stopped.